xdl/craft/readme.md

     * `export_to`: the file's metadata will be also appended into the `exports` list of the of the given node in `site`
 * `url`: the root of the site (passed in from the command line)
 * `site`: other files' metadata that `craft` has been populated with during its directory traversal

-`.md` files are templated, then are processed with `marked`, whereas `.html` files are only templated.

 ### Aggregations